top of page

 Threats and Conservation

-Threats: Tigers face a number of threats due to conflict with humans.
+Threats: Tigers face several threats due to conflict with humans.
 The biggest threat is poaching because of longstanding myths believing tiger parts have healing properties.
 Tiger parts are very valuable on the black market.
 Wild tigers are also under threat due to habitat loss.
 As the human population grows, more land is needed for agriculture and urban use pushing wild tigers into smaller pockets.
 Food resources are affected meaning that a smaller number of tigers can be sustained in a single area.
 Human-tiger conflicts occur when tigers seek additional prey in the form of cows owned by local farmers.
 Because of these threats, tigers now live in 7% of the area they used to inhabit.

 Conservation: Conservation projects are either in-situ (where the tigers live), or ex-situ (in a zoo).
 In-situ efforts focus on understanding why tigers are endangered and on finding ways to work with local governments to help locals live alongside tigers.
 Ex-situ involves captive breeding programs where zoos carefully match up tigers to ensure the strongest match is made.